Security Overview

 See Fail-Closed Guarantees for all seven scenarios.

-The console enforces 8 security boundaries, each with dedicated adversarial tests:
+The control plane enforces 8 security boundaries, each with dedicated adversarial tests:

 | Boundary | Threat | Defense |